pragmatrix/ScanRat/README.md

 ## Parsing

 Parsing is done by calling the `parse` function.
-Two arguments are required, the first one is the grammar and the secone one is the input (a string for now).
+Two arguments are required, the first one is the grammar and the second one is the input (a string for now):

 	let digit = oneOf "0123456789" --> fun c -> int(c) - int('0')
 	let r = parse digit "3"